Antonio-Gorisek/WebGL-Loading-Template/README.md

 - Insert the `WebGLTemplates` folder into your `Asset` folder
 - Edit `index.html` with your data.
-- Replace ``PUBLIC ID KEY'' with your GA ID to track visits.
+- (optional) Replace ``PUBLIC ID KEY'' with your Google Analytics ID.
-- If you want offline support and caching, enable ``Data Caching'' in WebGL Player Settings.
-- Unity will generate a `#if USE_DATA_CACHING` block in `ServiceWorker.js` that caches build files.
+- (optional) If you want offline support and caching, enable ``Data Caching'' in WebGL Player Settings.
+Unity will generate a `#if USE_DATA_CACHING` block in `ServiceWorker.js` that caches build files.

 ## Notes